bbauska/meta-react-basics/README.md

 }
 ```

-Now you'll connect the onSquareClick prop to a function in the Board
+<p>Now you'll connect the onSquareClick prop to a function in the Board
 component that you'll name handleClick.
 To connect onSquareClick to
 handleClick you'll pass a function to the onSquareClick prop of the
-first Square component:
+first Square component:</p>

 <details open>
   <summary>React code:</summary>